 IRIS Cascade New Features per release

-We are constantly striving to enhance the functionality IRIS HR Professional delivers to its users.
+We are constantly striving to enhance the functionality IRIS Cascade delivers to its users.
 This product update provides information on the major features, enhancements and fixes developed over the years.

 We’re continually fixing bugs, improving security and enhancing features.
 Full details of all major releases can be found on your Community Portal.